Skip to main content

 Issue NumberIssue Description

-PWX-33831Issue: A cordoned node may leave the Portworx kvdb-api pod in Failed state and such pods can interfere with the node's upgrade or maintenance.
+PWX-33831A cordoned node could leave the Portworx kvdb-api pod in a Failed state, potentially interfering with the node's upgrade or maintenance processes.

 Issue NumberIssue Description

-PWX-32111PX-Security is not currently supported on PX-Store V2, and Operator pre-check will not proceed for this combination.
+PWX-32111PX-Security is not currently supported on PX-Store V2, and the Operator pre-check will not proceed for this combination.

 23.7.0